About Werking Worms:

-As a young adult, learning about the climate crisis initiated a hyper-awareness of my surroundings, specifically my environmental footprint.
-This early life moment triggered a series of lifestyle changes such as adopting a sustainable diet and engaging in environmental activism.
+In my youth, learning about the climate crisis initiated a hyper-awareness of surroundings, specifically my environmental footprint.
+This early life moment triggered a series of lifestyle changes, such as adopting a sustainable diet and engaging in environmental activism.
 I transferred to the University of Ottawa in 2015 to pursue a Bachelors of Science.
-In 2019 I graduated with Honors in Environmental Science, and since have been working in a professional capacity at the University of Ottawa's Advanced Research Complex and spreading science exposure as a Let’s Talk Science volunteer.
+In 2019 I graduated with Honors in Environmental Science, and began working in Geoscience research at the University of Ottawa.

-While eating mainly a plant-based diet I quickly noticed how much food scraps I was putting into the garbage on a daily basis.
-Coupled with my education I knew that organic matter such as my food scraps anaerobically breakdown in landfills creating greenhouse gasses2.
-The perfect solution to that problem was composting food waste so it can be diverted from landfills.
-However, it became increasingly frustrating that many apartment buildings in the city of Ottawa do not interlock with the city's composting infrastructure -as is the case in many other cities.
+Given my education, I knew that organic matter such as my food waste will anaerobically breakdown in landfills creating greenhouse gasses2.
+I quickly realized that, the food scraps I was putting into the garbage regularly was problematic.
+The perfect solution to that problem was composting, so the food waste could be diverted from landfill.
+However, it became apparent to me that many apartment buildings, like mine, were not serviced by the city of Ottawa's composting infrastructure -as is the case in many cities.
 Therefore, I sought out my own compost solution in the fall of 2019- enter vermicomposting!
-Composting using earth worms was a new experience that implored me to use my education, passion and desire for change all of which fostered the creation of Werking Worms.
+Composting using earth worms was a new experience that implored me to use my education, passion and desire for change, all of which fostered the creation of Werking Worms.

 1. University, York.
 “Food Waste General Data.”
 Food Waste General Data | Food Policy for Canada, York University, foodpolicyforcanada.info.yorku.ca/goals/goal-5/food-waste/general-data/.